 Gold: David walked into my office and said, “The president of the university has asked me to become provost,” and he wanted me to be the dean.
 During the course of the next few months, it was apparent that we were in a terrible global recession.
 I thought, “I can do this; it will be a good thing for the school.
 So let’s see what the faculty and president want.”

 Hayden: I was Victor’s associate dean.
 He has mentioned the crisis situation that we were in for years.
-Victor was the leader, and I was there for key meetings for two years and I think not putting words in Victor’s mouth.
+Victor was the leader, and I was there for key meetings for two years.

 Waterstone: Paul and I were associate deans together, so we kind of have that experience helping in that capacity working on the same team and that really was a true delight for me to work with Paul in that capacity.
 Institutionally it can’t be stressed enough we all been benefited from the relationships that Paul built during his year.
 I was so much the beneficiary of the relationships that Paul established.
 It made it much easier for me to come in and pick up where he left off but that really was a service that he claimed for the entire community.

 Victor was the one who asked me to be an associate dean.
-I’ll always be grateful fro Victor for doing that and having faith in me.
-I also have the real honor sitting in the office next to Victor for a lot of years and a lot of them were hard years.
-I saw someone serve without ego and I saw someone wake up every morning and try to make the school better and judged himself every night by how he did that day.
-That was incredibly inspirational, so I’ve learned a lot of that as a person.
+I’ll always be grateful to Victor for doing that and having faith in me.
+I also had the real honor of sitting in the office next to Victor for a lot of years, and a lot of them were hard years.
+I saw someone serve without ego, and I saw someone wake up every morning and try to make the school better and judged himself every night by how he did that day.
+That was incredibly inspirational, so I’ve learned a lot from that as a person.

 Q: Service is clearly a theme here in terms on why you wanted to become dean, and you mentioned the amount of challenges you faced.
 I want to bring us to a positive place.
 Can you talk about one of your meaningful interactions or something you had to do that made you feel good?

 Gold: I was a professor here for 24 years before I became a dean; I thought I knew the law school.
 Certainly I knew me colleagues, my students and the staff.
 When I became the dean is when I really learned what Loyola Law School was.
 I got to work with the entire staff, and I got to work with and know the alumni.
-The alumni, in addition to supporting the school, I’ve learned what these kids who walk in these buildings do when they leave us, and it is amazing stuff.
+In addition to supporting the school, I’ve learned what these students who walk in these buildings do when they leave us, and it is amazing stuff.

 Q: Finish this sentence – “I wish Loyola ____________.”
 What is it that you wish to see from Loyola Law School?